NycoleRibeiro/NycoleRibeiro/README.md

 ###

-<p align="left">I'm currently attending the 7th semester of Information Systems at the Federal University of Rio Grande.
-Also, always looking for more knowledge in front-end development and design.</p>
+<p align="left">I'm currently attending the 8th semester of Information Systems at the Federal University of Rio Grande.
+Also, always looking for more knowledge in front-end development and UI design.</p>

 ###